GEOGRAPHY FOR 2026 & BEYOND

 Picture

-You must now read the first fact sheet carefully If you are using PDF, you can use the online highlighter tool (ask your teacher to show you) to show the most important information about the Sherpa.
+You must read the fact sheet above carefully If you are using Word, you can use the online highlighter tool (ask your teacher to show you) to show the most important information about the Sherpa.

-You need to create a person profile (like you find on the back pages of magazines) for the Sherpa.
-A photo should be in the middle and this should be surrounded by important information to enable the reader to gain as much information as possible about the people*
+A photo of that Sherpa should be in the middle of your document, and this should be surrounded by important information to enable the reader to gain as much information as possible about your chosen Sherpa and their achievements.*

 Picture